-The next energie task is to agree some draft policies that we can use in the plan.
-These will guide development in line with the new local plan produced by the District Countil.
-As the same time they will reflect what matters to Some residents.
+The next energie task is to agree some draft policies that we can use in the place.
+The policies that we can use in the place.
+The new local place produced by the District Countil.
+As the same time they will reflect what matters to Some residence.

 The first draft of these policies has also been produced.
-You can read these on the inserted survey.
-Please sick the book to let ut know whether you support or do not support each policy.
-Please size add any commerce at the end to help guide the working group.
+You can read trues on the inserved survey.
+Please cick the book to let all home whether you support or do not support each policy.
+Please sits add any commerce at the end to help golde the working group.
 Then't you.